ipython/ipython-website/presentation.rst

 ------

 * Fernando gave a keynote address at PyCon 2014 entitled *Python and Science: How OSS and Python are transforming science*.
 The video is availible on PyCon2014's YouTube site: https://www.youtube.com/watch?v=2NSbuKFYyvc
-* At PyCon 2014 there was also a tutorial *IPython in depth: high productivity interactive and parallel python* that can bee seen in its whole 3 hour entiriety here: https://www.youtube.com/watch?v=XFw1JVXKJss
+* At PyCon 2014 there was also a tutorial *IPython in depth: high productivity interactive and parallel python* that can be seen in its whole 3 hour entirety here: https://www.youtube.com/watch?v=XFw1JVXKJss
 ------
  2013
 ------

 * Fernando's SciPy 2013 Keynote entitled *IPython: from the shell to a book with a single tool...the method behind the madness* can be viewd on Enthought's YouTube page: https://www.youtube.com/watch?v=j9YpkSX7NNM
-* The SciPy tutorial *IPython in Depth* also on availible.
+* The SciPy tutorial *IPython in Depth* also is availible.
 Part 1: https://www.youtube.com/watch?v=xe_ATRmw0KM Part 2: https://www.youtube.com/watch?v=A8VbS-YX2Lo Part 3: https://www.youtube.com/watch?v=4tJKZWWRs6s

 ------
  2012